polkafoundry/polkadocs/docs/feature/README.md

 ### Reusable Biz Templates

-The undeniable truth is, it really does take lots of time and manual efforts to create a biz app on a blockchain.
+The undeniable truth is, it takes lots of time and manual efforts to create a biz app on a blockchain.
 The immediate costs, both tangible and opportunity, combining with the uncertainty of future return significantly hamper the blockchain adoption rate.

 Icetea provides templates and building blocks for common tasks.
 Developers can get started quickly, and have their PoC up and running in a short time while external contributors and 3rd parties can also publish their shared packages to Icetea’s public package repository.